 - YouTuber Tyler Oakley called out some of the creators on Twitter, asking them to instead use their platforms to encourage responsibility during the coronavirus pandemic.

-- Jake Paul faced similar criticism this month from the Mayor of Calabasas after he threw a massive party where guests crowded together without masks and even swung from a raised excavator crane.
+- Jake Paul faced similar criticism from the Mayor of Calabasas this month after he threw a massive party where guests crowded together without masks and even swung from a raised excavator crane.

-- Many fear that these creators are sending a bad message to young followers and warn that this behavior has serious consequences, especially as cases across the country rise.
+- Many fear that these creators are sending a bad message to their young followers and warn that this behavior has serious consequences, especially as cases across the country rise.

 Hype House Party